 Best budget candy thermometer: Taylor Candy Thermometer at Amazon

-"This low-cost thermometer features a helpful clip and easy to read scale."
+"This low-cost thermometer features a helpful clip and an easy-to-read scale."

 Best overall option: Polder THM-515 at Amazon